-Bo Lang, Runhua Xu, and Yawei Duan
+Bo Lang, Runhua Xu, Yawei Duan

-State Key Laboratory of Software Development Environment, School of Computer Science and Engineering, Beihang University, 100191 Beijing, China langbo@buaa.edu.cn, {xurunhua,duanyawei}@nlsde.buaa.edu.cn
+School of Computer Science & Engineering, Beihang University, 37# Xueyuan Road, Beijing, China langbo@buaa.edu.cn, {xurunhua, duanyawei}@nlsde.buaa.edu.cn

-Abstract.
-Self-protection capabilities of outsourced data become noteworthily important in cloud computing.
-Ciphertext-Policy Attribute Based Encryption (CP-ABE) can dynamically control the user group of the encrypted data by defining decryption attributes; hence has certain ability of access control.
-Although there are different schemes of CP-ABE, as far as we know, most of these schemes can only express simple policies with AND, OR and threshold attribute operations, which cannot support traditional access control policies.
-In order to effectively integrate access control with encryption to build a self-contained data protection mechanism, this paper proposed an Extended CP-ABE(ECP-ABE) scheme based on the existing CP-ABE scheme.
-The ECP-ABE scheme can express any Attribute Based Access Control (ABAC) policies represented by arithmetic comparison and logical expressions that involve $NOT, <, \leq, >, \geq, [], (), (]$ and [) operators in addition to AND, OR and threshold operators.
+- Keywords: Ciphertext-policy attribute based encryption (CP-ABE), Extended CP-ABE, Attribute based access control, Cloud computing - Abstract: Ciphertext-Policy Attribute Based Encryption (CP-ABE) is recognized as an important data protection mechanism in cloud computing environment for its flexible, scalable and fine-grained access control features.
+For enhancing its security, efficiency and policy flexibility, researchers have proposed different schemes of CP-ABE which have different kinds of access policy structures.
+However, as far as we know, most of these structures only support AND, OR and threshold attribute operations.
+In order to achieve more effective data self-protection mechanisms in open environments such as Cloud computing, CP-ABE needs to support more flexible attribute based policies, most of which are described using operators of NOT, \langle, \leq, \rangle , \geq .
+This paper proposed an Extended CP-ABE(ECP-ABE) scheme based on the existing CP-ABE scheme.
+The ECP-ABE scheme can express any access policy represented by arithmetic comparison and logical expressions that involve NOT, \langle, \leq, \rangle , \geq operators in addition to AND, OR and threshold operators.
 We prove the Chosen-plaintext Attack (CPA) security of our scheme under the Decisional Bilinear Diffie-Hellman (DBDH) assumption in the standard model, and also discuss the experimental results of the efficiency of ECP-ABE.